The US Navy’s guided-missile destroyer USS Zumwalt (DDG 1000) departed Guam after a scheduled port call on 16 September.

 “When we’re out to sea, there’s work to do around the clock and there are no small tasks.
 It can be easy to get caught up in that constant state of work, sleep and repeat, so it’s nice when you can take some time to yourself and go to the beach or just explore somewhere you’ve never been before,” said Senior Chief Intelligence Specialist Elizabeth Dabney, from Crossville, Tennessee.

-USS Zumwalt departed Guam Sept.
-19 to continue operations in support of a free and open Indo-Pacific region.
+USS Zumwalt departed Guam on 19 September to continue operations in support of a free and open Indo-Pacific region.